smartcontractkit/ea-framework-js/docs/v3-ea-components/endpoints.md

 }
 ```

+To understand where these validations are applied, please refer to the [Request Validation & Transformation Diagram](./adapter.md/#request-validation--transformation)

 ## Price Endpoint

 As mentioned in the [Adapter Guide](./adapter.md), `PriceAdapter` requires that one of its endpoints is a `PriceEndpoint`.
 To help standardize the format of a price feed endpoint, the framework provides helpful built-in types.
 This would alter some of the examples shown in the previous sections like below.